1leuk/1leuk/README.md

-when u halway thru the blunt and realized u got laced
+when u halfway thru the blunt and realized u got laced

 <!---
 1leuk/1leuk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.